I'm Emmanuel Jose,

 Curriculum included Advanced Painting, Eastern Art History, Social Psychology, I-O Psychology, Gender & Identity.

-Team Leader for Room in the Inn and Head Resident Adviser & Hall Counselor; Recipient of Residence Life Staff Member of the Year Award for outstanding commitment to community programming.
+Team Leader for Room in the Inn and Head Resident Adviser & Hall Counselor; Recipient of Residence Life Staff Member of the Year Award.

 - #StopAsianHateStart Asian Love

 - Next.jsGlobal Metrics

 - Ruby on RailsCozy Nation

 - ArtworkBespoke Portraits